cynthianekesa/alu-shell/permissions/README.md

 chmod 753 hello 'script that sets the mode of the file hello to -rwxr-x-wx' chmod --reference=olleh hello 'script that sets the mode of the file hello the same as olleh’s mode' chmod -R +111 */ 'script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed' mkdir -m 751 my_dir 'script that creates a directory called my_dir with permissions 751 in the working directory'
+Regular files should not be changed' mkdir -m 751 my_dir 'script that creates a directory called my_dir with permissions 751 in the working directory' chgrp school hello 'script that changes the group owner to school for the file hello'